 Get Tranquil At The Alaska Botanical Gardens

-The Alaska Botanical Gardens is considered a living museum and was established in 1993.
+This 110-acre botanical garden is considered a living museum and was established in 1993.

-You can walk through the rock garden, herb garden and learn about Alaskan history when visiting the Alaska Heritage Garden.
+There is also a rock garden, and herb garden and you can learn about Alaskan history when visiting the Alaska Heritage Garden.

 Visit Lake Hood Floatplane Base